AdaptiveConsulting/RfqStateMachine/README.md

  - when you exit a state
  - upon transition, if you have different behavior to implement for different transitions leading to a same state

-I tend to apply actions upon entry into a state and use the other variants
+I tend to apply actions upon entry into a state and use the other variants only in specific scenarios.

 **Important: when implementing a statemachine, you want to put all your logic inside those actions (on state entry, on state exit, on transition) because the state machine has already checked that the incoming event was valid for the current state.**

-Here is an example with stateless syntax.
-When the use request we want to log the transition and also to prtform some logic on entry in the requesting state:
+Here is an example with Stateless syntax.
+When the user requests a quote we want to log the transition and also to perform some logic on entry in the requesting state:

 ```csharp
 _stateMachine.Configure(RfqState.Requesting)